The PI

 Zhenlan Yao

 Zhenlan Yao is from Shanghai, China.
-She received her Ph.D. degree in Molecular Virology from Shanghai Medical College of Fudan University.
-During her Ph.D. training, Zhenlan focused on the exosome-mediated transmission of alpha interferon-induced antiviral activity into hepatitis B virus (HBV)-replicating hepatocytes.
-She is now a postdoctoral fellow in Li lab and investigating the role of interferon-induced host factors in viral inhibition and protection of the blood-brain barrier.
-Outside the lab, Zhenlan enjoys reading, sketching and watching anime.
+She received her Ph.D. in Molecular Virology from Shanghai Medical College of Fudan University.
+During her Ph.D. training, Zhenlan focused on the exosome-mediated transmission of alpha interferon-induced antiviral activity into hepatitis B virus-replicating hepatocytes.
+She is now a postdoctoral fellow in the Li Lab and investigating the role of interferon-induced host factors in viral inhibition and protection of the blood-brain barrier.
+Outside the lab, Zhenlan enjoys reading, sketching, and watching anime. |

 Graduate Students